Guitars, Cadillacs, Etc., Etc.: Recording

 Yoakam's debut was produced by guitarist Pete Anderson, whose abilities as an arranger complimented the singer's skills as a songwriter.
 As Anderson later recalled, "Dwight’s a brilliant lyricist, with a great voice as a gift from God.
 And a gift for composition.
 He didn’t struggle to write…And at the time, he didn’t want to do any of the things I wanted to do, and I didn’t want to do any of things he wanted to do, which made it non-competitive."
 Comparing the recordings with Anderson on his debut with the demos the singer recorded in Los Angeles in 1981, writer Don McLeese observes:

-Guitars, Cadillacs, Etc., Etc. originally appeared as a six-track 12" EP version released in 1984 through a tiny independent label Oak Records.
+Guitars, Cadillacs, Etc., Etc. originally appeared as a six-track 12-inch EP version released in 1984 through a tiny independent label Oak Records.
 In the notes to the four-disc Reprise Please Baby box set, Yoakam explained his musical dynamic like this: "You combine drummers with mountain people, and you’ve got hillbilly music.
 That’s what we’re doing: Bill Monroe with drums."
 Regarding the recordings, Anderson later commented that he was particularly concerned with "making it cohesive in terms of intros, outros, and solos, that was done on that record, every song."
 The EP's success led to Yoakam being signed by Warner Bros. and releasing the same EP with four additional tracks and nearly identical packaging, making him one of the few artists whose major-label debut carried the note that it contained previously released material.

 Composition

-Yoakam composed six of the album's ten songs, including the title track, which Rolling Stone magazine ranked #94 in their list of the 100 greatest country songs.
+Yoakam composed seven of the album's ten songs, including the title track, which Rolling Stone magazine ranked number 94 in their list of the 100 greatest country songs.
 The song, with Anderson's Don Rich-influenced guitar style, walks the Buck Owens line until the line extends to Yoakam, and Yoakam's street poetry is both poignant and profound, built into a barroom anthem.
 According to Don McLeese's book Dwight Yoakam: A Thousand Miles from Nowhere, it was not until the expansion into the Reprise LP that the singer was inspired to write the song "Guitars, Cadillacs," with the "and hillbilly music" replacing the "etceteras" that appeared on the original EP cover, and the executives at Warner Bros. balked, fearing that the Kentucky-born artist's evocation of what the label considered trailer trash "was like waving a rebel flag at the possibility of mainstream success."
 Steve Earle, who rose to fame around the same time as Yoakam and included a song he wrote called "Hillbilly Highway" on his 1986 breakout album Guitar Town, later observed, "What we had in common is that we use the term 'hillbilly,' which pissed George Jones off.
 He said one time, 'We spent all these years trying not to be called hillbillies, and Dwight Yoakam and Steve Earle fucked it up in one day.'"
 McLeese writes: